HCGB-IGTP/XICRA/XICRA_pip/docs/source/user_guide/modules/miRNA.rst

    :param --help_miRNA: Show additional help on the miRNA paired-end reads process.
    :param --debug: Show additional message for debugging purposes.

+- For further information of the module functionallity, check this :doc:`page <../../api/modules/miRNA>`.

 Output of miRNA for each sample
 -------------------------------